kevinlondon/kevinlondon.github.io/_posts/2023-05-01-senior-engineer-job-search-preparation.md

 ### On-Site Day

-On the day of the onsite interview, you should be well-rested, have a clear head, and be ready to tackle the day's challenges.
-Some key factors to keep in mind include being on time, dressing appropriately, and maintaining a positive attitude throughout the day.
+On the day of the onsite interview, be well-rested, have a clear head, and get ready to tackle the day's challenges.
+Maintain a positive attitute throughout the day, even if you encounter setbacks.
+You could be doing well even if it doesn't feel like it in the moment.

+- Be friendly.
-- Be friendly, be confident.
-Demonstrate a genuine interest in the company and role.
+- Demonstrate a genuine interest in the company and role.
 - Be prepared to answer questions about yur past work, thought process, and approach.
 - Don't forget to ask questions and try to learn more about the company!